everythingisc00l/ML-Pneumonia-diagnostic-web-app/README.md

 # Next steps:

 1. Creating heat maps.
-2. Creating database for keep statistics from medics.
+2. Connecting database for keep statistics from medics.
 3. Integrating to medical services and train with human feedback on new data.

 # Quick start for Windows